Bettgideon/Hotel-Management-system/README.md

 # Features
 - User-friendly dashboard for hotel staff to manage room bookings, reservations, and customer information.
 - Online booking system for customers to view available rooms, make reservations, and manage their bookings.
-- Integrated payment processing for secure and convenient transactions.
 - Customizable room categories and rates to accommodate different customer preferences.
 - Reporting and analytics tools to track hotel performance and occupancy rates.